David8523/Introduction-to-Data-Analysis-Using-Excel-by-Rice-University/README.md

-# Introduction to Data Analysis Using Excel Rice niversity
+# Introduction to Data Analysis Using Excel by Rice University
 **Week 1: Introduction to Spreadsheets**

 In this module, you will be introduced to the use of Excel spreadsheets and various basic data functions of Excel.